Hatshepsut was the Queen of Peace and Economic Prosperity of Ancient Egypt

 Hatshepsut was born in 1507 BC, the eldest daughter of King Thutmose I, the third ruler of the 18th Dynasty and Queen Ahmose.
 Hatshepsut had a sister, Princess Neterukheb, and two brothers who both died young.
 King Ahmose I, who liberated Egypt from the Hyksos, is the great-grandfather of Hatshepsut and the founder of the 18th dynasty.

-When Hatshepsut was nearly 12 years old she married her half-brother Tuthmose II, the son of Tuthmose I, and bore him a single daughter; Princess Neferure but Hatshepsut's husband Tuthmose II had a son, Thutmose III born to a secondary wife called Isis.
+When Hatshepsut was nearly 12 years old she married her half-brother Thutmose II, the son of Tuthmose I, and bore him a single daughter; Princess Neferure but Hatshepsut's husband Tuthmose II had a son, Thutmose III born to a secondary wife called Isis.

 Hatshepsut and Thutmose III